oyekanmiayo/dsa-all-langs/linkedlist/doubly/README.md

 Each cell has two pointers: one indicates the address of the **previous cell** in the chain, and the other indicates the address of the **next cell** in the chain.
 A cell with an empty previous pointer marks the beginning of the chain while a cell with an empty next pointer marks end of the chain.

-Because a DLL has the two pointers described in the previous paragraph

 The double pointers contained by each node in a DLL (as described in the previous paragraph) makes it **bi-directional**; We can traverse both forward and backward.
-This is the main difference between a DLL and a [Singly Linked List]() which can only be traversed in one direction - forward.
+This is the main difference between a DLL and a [Singly Linked List]() which can only be traversed in one direction: forward.
 Some operations on a DLL include:
 * `addFirst(e)`: Add item to the front of the list
 * `addLast(e)`: Add item to the back of the list
 * `addAtPosition(n, e)`: Add item at specific position **n** in the list